ziyinlox-purple/Non-tech_To_Tech/ZKP-PLONK/articles/plonk-en/Permutation.md

 In summary, for the $W$ table, we only need to rearrange the positions that need to be equal, then let the Prover prove that the $W$ table and its rearranged version $W'$ are equivalent.
 To prove these two tables are equal, we can encode them into polynomials and then use a probabilistic check.
 The remaining task is to ensure that the Prover proves $W'$ is honestly rearranged according to the pre-agreed permutation.

 Next, let’s explore how the Prover can prove that two vectors satisfy a specific **permutation relationship**.
 The **permutation argument** is the core of the Plonk protocol.
-To explain its mechanism, we start with a foundational protocol—the **Grand Product Argument**.
+To explain its mechanism, we start with a foundational protocol — the **Grand Product Argument**.

 </br>